hemanthhj/Real-time-Social-Distancing-and-Face-Mask-Detection-with-Reporting-and-GUI/README.md

-# Face Mask and Social Distancing Automated Rporting
+# Social Distancing and Face Mask Detection with Reporting and GUI

-**Face mask and Social distancing monitoring and Automated reporting with GUI**
+**Social Distancing and Face Mask Detection with Reporting and GUI**

 **GUI :-**